j3r1ch0123/Aural/README.md

 Home Automation Control: Interact with smart home devices (like lights, fans, thermostats, etc.) via Home Assistant.

-Weather Queries: Ask the assistant about the current weather, and it will retrieve accurate weather data using OpenWeatherMap.
+Weather Queries: Ask the assistant about the current weather, and it will retrieve accurate weather data using OpenWeatherMap. (work in progress)

 Multi-language Hotword Support: The assistant supports hotwords in multiple languages, making it more flexible for non-English speakers.